Rufus For Real

 The Dough

-• Add the softened butter and mix on a low speed with the dough hook in your stand mixer.
-You should have a rough, shaggy dough.
-Cover and let this rest for 20 minutes.
+• After 4 hours, the sponge should be bubbling through parts of the flour mixture.
+Add the softened butter and mix on low speed with the dough hook until a rough, shaggy dough forms.
+Cover and let it rest for 20 minutes.

 Shaping and The Final Rise

-• Let it rise in a warm spot for 1-2 hours or until the dough has come up about 1 inch above the loaf pan.
+• Cover and let rise in a warm spot for 1 to 2 hours, or until the dough rises about 1 inch above the pan.

 Baking

-• When the dough has come up 1 inch about the rim of the loaf pans, place them in the oven on top of the sheet pan.
+• Once the dough rises about 1 inch above the loaf pans, place the loaves in the oven above the hot sheet pan.

-• Carefully, pour about half a cup of ice onto the sheet pan.
-Close the oven door and bake for about 50 minutes, turning halfway through.
-The loaves need to be golden brown on top and a long skewer/toothpick should come out clean.
+• Carefully pour about ½ cup of ice onto the hot sheet pan, close the oven door, and bake for about 50 minutes, turning halfway through, until the loaves are golden and a skewer comes out clean.

 Nutrition